UO-SPUR/reu_utility/docs/reu.rst

 To add a researcher, PI, faculty member, or whomever is going to be a PI for an intern, a Faculty user has to be created.

 #.
-Once the relevant Institutes are created, direct the faculty members to the URL '<your university>/accounts/register/faculty'
+Once the relevant Institutes are created, direct the faculty members to the URL ``<your university>/accounts/register/faculty``
 #.
 Have the Faculty member fill out the form and submit it.
 #.
 Make sure the Faculty member activates their account by clicking on a link sent to them in an activation email.
 #.
 Congratulations!
 The Faculty member is now part of the utility!
 They should be visible under the 'Facultys' section of the